Central limit theorem and influence function for the MCD estimators at general multivariate distributions: Asymptotic normality and influence function

-where $M$ is the covariance matrix of $\Psi(X_1,\theta_0)$. \end{theorem} Now Theorem~\ref{th:AN} has been established, it turns out that the MCD estimator and MCD functional (at $P_n$) are asymptotically equivalent, i.e., $\widehat{\theta}_n-\theta_n=o_\mathbb{P}(n^{-1/2})$.
-Although this seems natural, we have not been able to find an easier, direct argument for this, in which case we could have avoided establishing parallel results, such as the ones in Section~\ref{subsec:consistency MCD estimator}.
-An immediate consequence of Theorem~\ref{th:AN} is asymptotic normality of the MCD location estimator $\sqrt{n}(\widehat{\mu}_n-\mu_0)$.
+Now Theorem \ref{th:AN} has been established, it turns out that the MCD estimator and MCD functional (at $P_n$) are asymptotically equivalent, that is, $\widehat{\theta}_n-\theta_n=\mathrm{o}_\mathbb{P}(n^{-1/2})$.
+Although this seems natural, we have not been able to find an easier, direct argument for this, in which case we could have avoided establishing parallel results, such as the ones in Section \ref{subsec:consistency MCD estimator}.
+An immediate consequence of Theorem \ref{th:AN} is asymptotic normality of the MCD location estimator $\sqrt{n}(\widehat{\mu}_n-\mu_0)$.
 Furthermore, since

-Theorem~\ref{th:AN} also yields asymptotic normality of the MCD covariance estimator $\sqrt{n}(\widehat{\Sigma}_n-\Sigma_0)$ and of $\sqrt{n}(\widehat{\rho}_n-\rho_0)$.
-In~\cite{catorlopuhaa2009} a precise expression is obtained for $\Lambda'(\theta_0)$ for $P_0$ with a density $f$ and non-singularity of $\Lambda'(\theta_0)$ is proven if $f$ has enough symmetry.
-This includes distributions with an elliptically contoured density, so that as a special case of Theorem~\ref{th:AN}, when $P_0$ has a unimodal elliptically contoured density, one may recover Theorem~4 in~\cite{butlerdaviesjuhn93} for the location MCD estimator.
+Theorem \ref{th:AN} also yields asymptotic normality of the MCD covariance estimator \mbox{$\sqrt{n}(\widehat{\Sigma}_n-\Sigma_0)$} and of $\sqrt{n}(\widehat{\rho}_n-\rho_0)$.
+In \cite{catorlopuhaa2009}, a precise expression is obtained for $\Lambda'(\theta_0)$ for $P_0$ with a~density $f$ and nonsingularity of $\Lambda'(\theta_0)$ is proven if $f$ has enough symmetry.
+This includes distributions with an elliptically contoured density, so that as a special case of Theorem~\ref{th:AN}, when $P_0$ has a unimodal elliptically contoured density, one may recover Theorem 4 in \cite{butlerdaviesjuhn93} for the location MCD estimator.

 To determine the influence function, let $\phi_{\eps,x}$ be the minimizing $\phi$-function for $P_{\eps,x}$ and let